aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # European Portuguese

-Translated: 411 messages, 5061 words
+Translated: 409 messages, 5030 words

-Untranslated: 17 messages, 93 words
+Untranslated: 19 messages, 123 words

 * *Books*
 * *Layout*